 - John and Bruce were pro technology.
 Even so, Bruce, John and daughter Deborah predicted correctly that atheism and secularism would excel as technology and science excelled and replaced religion and God.
 They asked, "What will happen when machines and robots become smarter than people?
 Where are religious values going to go in machines and in digitally created realities of VR and AI?
 What are Christians and religious people going to do when God's creation is replaced with algorithms?"
 A science fiction series on cable about virtual reality has this line: “In this town, we don’t tolerate religion.”
 The Klingbeils predicted that human prayer could be eclipsed by a constant whir of psychic cyber prayers and cyber spinning prayer wheel messages that hit the minds and brains of people.
 Spiritually minded people might be horrified when they recognize that their mind, life, identity, and liberty are moving toward a controlled technological digital destiny.
 A modern tech-man could wake-up one day traumatized to find out that machines are his slave masters that demand his obedience.
 Cyber evil and virtual deceptions are becoming new enemies of perceptions of spiritual reality.
 Add to that future scenario what Bruce and John discovered about the effects of dark consciousness, such as evil prayers on the Internet that are protected under the cover of freedom of religion, there should arise a "Technological Dark Ages."
 John believed that science fiction could teach us the scary futures for Christianity and mankind.
 (See A Journey into Prayer, pages 124 - 128 and John's science fiction novel, Richard Garrett.)

 - There were decent reasons why the Klingbeils and several Spindrift members were paranoid.
-Here are examples of paranoia.
+Here are true examples of paranoia.
 As word got out that Bruce was punished by his church for testing prayer, more church members who were Spindrift members got into trouble with their churches.
 A Ph.D. in biology in her forties, who didn't need a salary, decided to move from New York and assist with the Spindrift research of prayer.
 Police found her dead in her apartment with her boxes packed to move.
 Everyone at Spindrift was alarmed.
 In the mid-1980s, another alarming incident happened.
 A scientist in England, Glen Schaefer, was interested in the links the Klingbeils were developing between religion and science through the experiments of prayer.
 Spindrift asked Richard Oakes, a Spindrift supporter, to fly to England to speak with the scientist.
-After getting off the airplane, he was shocked that two weeks back, the scientist dropped dead.
+After getting off the airplane, Oakes was shocked that two weeks earlier, the scientist dropped dead.
 Richard cried.
 In 1988, PBS filmed an interview with Bruce and John at their home.
 At the last minute, the program was stopped from airing.
 John cried.
-Other than saying, "It was a business decision," the PBS Producer was ordered not to tell anyone at Spindrift why the interview was hurriedly cancelled.
-Bruce and John asked to buy a copy of the videotape.
+Other than saying, "It was a business decision," the PBS Producer was ordered not to tell anyone at Spindrift why the interview was hurriedly cancelled by a higher up.
+Bruce and John asked to purchase a copy of the videotape.
 PBS said, "No." They owned the videotape.
 Twice the Klingbeils had professional grant writers write proposals to obtain funds for a Spindrift project.
 The grant proposals were rejected.
 Later, an entrepreneur in Colorado became excited about Spindrift and phoned Spindrift.
 He talked with the Klingbeils.
 He flew his private airplane to a Salem, Oregon airport and met with Bruce and John.
 This man helped write a grant proposal for a test.
 He also accepted being the Project Manager for the proposed test.
 This man's gallant effort to procure a grant for a Spindrift project was turned down by the grant funders.
-Understandably, he gave up on Spindrift.
+Understandably, the man gave up on Spindrift.

 - Bruce and John continued to anticipate a creeping skepticism and discredit of prayer, psi, and Jesus Christ's accomplishments.
 Scientists said that storytelling about healings and paranormal experiences masqueraded as proof.
 Magical thinking is defined as "the inferior prelogical belief of causality."
 Some scientists, psychological associations, atheists, and magicians labeled prayer as magical thinking.
 Failures of prayer, the extremism of some religious dogmas, and psychic predictions gone wrong has added ammunition for skeptics to show that there is nothing psychic or prayerful going on in human existence.
 Skeptics, atheists, and the victims of psychic financial abuse and religious dependency would point to fraud and greed from religion, prayer, and psychic claims.
 Bruce and John Klingbeil purposed to test prayer, and some other paranormal claims, to separate fraud and far-out claims from genuine psi abilities.
 Testing claims to be accountable to the public was a good idea to protect the public.

 - Aside from America becoming more secular and pushed forward by science, what else sparked the desire to do the research?
 When prayer failed to heal a person, failure was obvious to the public.
 Skeptics loved to tout the failures of religion and healing and also examples of psychic fraud.
 Then Bruce noticed that when a healing was successful, some people wondered if what happened to them as a healing was genuinely influenced by a distant prayer.
 Bruce and John recognized that some prayers brought about healing results, but most successful prayers could also be explained away by strong belief, expectation, and the placebo effect.
 People asked, "Did the prayer assist or not?
 Or was the healing from coincidence, the imagination, and the placebo effect?
 How do you separate out prayer when a healing could be from a combination of all those mental actions?"
 Some people changed their memory of success to doubt creeping in that questioned if they had a healing.
-Other people forgot or denied they had a healing.
+Other people forgot or denied that they had a healing.
 A few volunteers who came to the Spindrift lab and prayed for the tests were happy at the time to see the results of their prayers on healing plant organisms.
-Later, while they pondered what they had done in the lab, or when they discussed the tests with someone who said they were being tricked by the Devil to pray for those laboratory tests, they were embarrassed that they had participated in the tests, or they were taken aback when they witnessed their prayers working.
-The Spindrift tests weren't a craze.
+Later, while they pondered what they had done in the lab, or when they discussed the tests with someone who told them they were being tricked by the Devil to pray for those laboratory tests, they were embarrassed that they had participated in the tests, or they were taken aback when they witnessed their prayers working.
+The tests weren't a craze.

 - What about when people acknowledge they had a successful healing or saw or had a vivid psychic experience and they decide to tell people about it?
 In the retelling, details often emerge that are exaggerations of what happened or some details become lies.
 Fortunately, there are some people who avoid most of the subconscious gremlins that would divert them from being honest and accurate about retelling their psychic experiences.
 Their stories are clearer and firmer, but their odd stories can often make them look foolish to friends and family.